nada-attia/dama/INSTALL.md

 ### How to run this game locally

 - Clone this repository
-- `cd` into the cloned folder and run `make play` to start the game (There are no new OPAM packages needed.
-You can run this in the same OPAM switch used in CS 3110)
+- `cd` into the cloned folder and run `make play` to start the game.
+There are no new OPAM packages needed.
+You can run this in the same OPAM switch used in CS 3110.
+If the game fails to build make sure you have the packages listed in the \_tags file (you should already have those installed from class).

 ### How to play the game